What is the Cheapest Health Insurance in Michigan?

 1. Medicaid (for low-income residents)

-- Cost: Free or very low-cost
+- Cost: Free or very low

 2. Molina Healthcare

-- Includes preventive care, virtual visits, and prescription benefits
+- Covers: Preventive care, virtual visits, prescriptions

 3. Priority Health